Monday April 10, 2006

 Television newscasts—the most popular news source in the United States—frequently air VNRs without disclosure to viewers, without conducting their own reporting, and even without fact checking the claims made in the VNRs.

 More corporate copyright capers.
-The pure bashment anarchy enjoyed at the Royal Courts of Justice in London on the opening day of Apple vs. Apple as QC Geoffrey “Loudmouth” Vos, resplendent in what excited journalists took to be an Adidas hoodie, chopped from the classic disco of Chic’s Le Freak to the big street hot riddims of Coldplay’s Speed of Sound while waving Hunter S Thompson’s pump-action wordage in the air -
+The Royal Courts of Justice in London swung to the sounds of the latest popular beat combos on the opening day of Apple vs. Apple, in which the Beatles’ record label is demanding damages from the computer giant for the alleged scrumping of its apple logo.
+QC Geoffrey “Loudmouth” Vos, resplendent in what excited journalists took to be an Adidas hoodie, chopped from the classic disco of Chic’s Le Freak to the big street hot riddims of Coldplay’s Speed of Sound while waving Hunter S Thompson’s pump-action wordage in the air –

-- gave way to the tired realisation yesterday that iPods were now ordinary, that this was just another squabble between big corporations over copyright lucre.
-Mr Justice “Notda” Mann cut short an explanation from the lawyers of how Apple’s iLife suite works - “I’ve got it and I use it” - and thereby opportunities for any further zeitgeist-defining or comedic legal sitcom moments.
+This gave way to the tired realisation yesterday that iPods were now ordinary, that this was just another squabble between big corporations over copyright lucre.
+Mr Justice “Notda” Mann cut short an explanation from the lawyers of how Apple’s iLife suite works – “I’ve got it and I use it” – and thereby opportunities for any further zeitgeist-defining and/or legalistic sitcom moments.

 Yeah, the Kool-Aid does taste funny.
 Molly Ivins tears into the assumption that the newspaper business is dying because it isn’t delivering profits.
 Sure, there’s a steady decline in the industry over the long term.
 But profits are still happening.
 What’s killing newspapers is a mania for profits at any cost.
 Cut reporters and the space devoted to news.
 Profits will certainly go up.
 But then newspapers will certainly die.
 Which wouldn’t matter if newspapers weren’t fundamental to the creation of a well-informed citizenry.